 There are three main methods to do so:

-- You can use Salesforce's email capabilities
+- You can use Salesforce's email capabilities,

-- Integrate your email tool with Salesforce
+- Integrate your email tool with Salesforce or,

 Method One: Using Salesforce's Email Capabilities

 There are three types of emails you can send using Salesforce’s Email Capabilities:

 - Sending one-off emails to a Contact or Lead

 - Sending small group emails

 - Email your Campaign Members within a Campaign